Snapchip/Unity-outline/README.md

 For outlines with different properties multiple buffers can be drawn, or in the case of Universal render pipeline, multiple passes can be added, one for each set of properties.
-Unity object outlines for Built-in render pipeline and URP